StatPhysBio/hermes/README.md

 ## Running on Colab

-**TODO: re-make colab with new models and new repository**

-You can run predictions easily on the [Google Colab Notebook](https://colab.research.google.com/drive/1JQxkXeGZJYYcPNglN3rYUYiOuUOkwJPL?usp=sharing).
+**We are in the process of updating the colab notebook, see the old version, which includes only pre-trained models and models fine-tuned on Rosetta ddG data [here](https://colab.research.google.com/drive/1JQxkXeGZJYYcPNglN3rYUYiOuUOkwJPL?usp=sharing)**

 ## Installing and running locally